cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 orient the reader before approaching this set of topics.
 This guide is a theoretical examination of Triplestores and Ontologies.
-If the reader is looking for a more practical introduction, Eystein Thanisch's ["Basic Querying and more on the Cíannachta Glinne Geimen"]({% post_url 2020-06-20-Basic-Querying %}) which gives the reader a motivated example of some of the more theoretical constructs discussed here.
+If the reader is looking for a more practical introduction, Eystein Thanisch's ["Some Examples of Querying and More on the Cíannachta Glinne Geimen"]({% post_url 2020-06-20-Some-Examples-of-Querying %}) which gives the reader a motivated example of some of the more theoretical constructs discussed here.
 A more detailed overview of those topics will be the focus of a forthcoming post.

 [IrishGen](https://github.com/cyocum/irish-gen) is, at its simplest, a static set of text files which conform to a certain format that is